 Uncertified divorce records are also available online through the State of Missouri Department of Health and Senior Services [health.mo.gov].

-How do I get a certified copy of my divorce decree in Missouri?
+How do I get a copy of my divorce decree in St Louis county?

 Where can I get a copy of my divorce papers?

 If you don’t have the case number but you do have the exact date, the Registrar at the High Court can use the information to search the divorce records of that year, month and day to retrieve the file from the archives, after which a copy will be made that is stamped and signed by the High Court.

 Can you look up marriage records in Missouri?

 Marriage records can be viewed and searched for by the general public at the Recorder of Deeds for the county where the marriage occurred.
 However, official certified copies of marriage certificates can only be ordered by the people named on the certificate and certain other eligible parties.

 The Office of the Recorder of Deeds maintains public records and documents, including those pertaining to land ownership, federal and state tax liens, marriages, and military discharges.

 Can you get married the same day you get your marriage license in Missouri?